 Under the Jones Act, lost wages are referred to as lost earnings.
 Lost earnings include wages and benefit the seaman has already lost as a result of a work-related injury, as well as wages that the seaman continues to lose.
 In addition, lost earnings cover wages that seamen will lose until they can work again.

 Maritime law allows seamen to earn the amount of pay and benefits they would have received under contract at the time of the injuries.
 The dollar value of lost earnings they are entitled to depend on how much time was left under the terms of the employment contract.
 If, for instance, the work contract was for two years’ service and the injury occurred a year into that span of time, the seaman is entitled to all of the wages and benefits that would have been earned for the remaining year.
 In cases of seasonal employment where there are no fixed contracts, such as temporary lobster harvesters or commercial fishermen, the Jones Act gives these workers similar entitlements.

 In addition to earnings lost in the past and the present, injured seamen may be entitled to sue for the wages they expected to earn in the future if they had not been hurt.
 In maritime law, there are two related sets of calculations: lost future earnings and lost earning capacity.

-- Work Life Expectancy: This is an estimate of how long seamen would have worked if they had not been injured.
-Calculating work life expectancy involves statistical studies regarding gender, age, race, educational background and how those factors determine the average work life expectancy.
+- Work-Life Expectancy: This is an estimate of how long seamen would have worked if they had not been injured.
+Calculating work-life expectancy involves statistical studies regarding gender, age, race, and educational background, and how those factors determine the average work-life expectancy.